altalya/projects/APIapp/README.md

     DB_USERNAME=databaseUserName
     DB_PASSWORD=yourDatabasePassword

 Replace yourDatabaseName, databaseUserName, and yourDatabasePassword with your actual database details.

 Step 3: Create Database Migrations

 Migrations allow you to create and modify database tables.
 To create a migration for a new table, execute the following command in the terminal:

-    "php artisan make:migration create_yourtablename"
+    php artisan make:migration create_yourtablename

 This will create a migration file in the database/migrations directory.
 Open the newly created migration file and define the table structure within the up method.

     public function up()
     {